chai-nexus/chai_py/README.md

 ### Make a bot visible to the public

-By default a bot is inactive, it can be viewed via a link or QR code but will not be discoverable by users of the app.
+By default a bot is inactive, it can be viewed and shared via a link or QR code but will not be discoverable by users of the app.

 To make an app visible run